'Pataphysics: History

 The term first appeared in print in the text of Alfred Jarry's play Guignol in the 28 April 1893 issue of L'Écho de Paris littéraire illustré, but it has been suggested that the word has its origins in the same school pranks at the lycée in Rennes that led Jarry to write Ubu Roi.
 Jarry considered Ibicrates and Sophrotatos the Armenian as the fathers of this "science".

 The Collège de 'Pataphysique

 The Collège de 'Pataphysique, founded in 1948 in Paris, France, is "a society committed to learned and inutilious research".
 (The word 'inutilious' is synonymous with 'useless'.)
 The motto of the college is Eadem mutata resurgo ("I arise again the same though changed").

 The permanent head of the college is the Inamovable Curator, Dr. Faustroll, assisted by Bosse-de-Nage (Starosta): both are fictional.

 The Vice-Curator is the "first and most senior living entity" in the college's hierarchy.
 The Vice-Curatrice as of 2018 is Tanya Peixoto of the London Institute of 'Pataphysics and Bookartbookshop.
 She was elected in 2014 to succeed Her Magnificence Lutembi – a crocodile – who succeeded Opach, the Baron Mollet, and Doctor Sandomir.

 Jean-Christophe Averty was appointed Satrap in 1990.

-Publications of the college, generally called Viridis Candela ("green candle"), include the Cahiers, Dossiers and the Subsidia Pataphysica.
+Publications of the college, generally called Viridis Candela ("green candle"), include the Cahiers, Dossiers, the Subsidia Pataphysica and since September 2021, the Spéculations.